chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 Verify that all stacks have been provisioned with a status of **CREATE_COMPLETE**

+Note:  The AWS region used in the screenshots/diagrams below may differ from your Event Engine region (US-EAST-1).
+Additionally, CloudFormation stack names will be different.

 ## Lab scenario

 You are a security engineer on a team responsible for applications hosted in AWS.
 You have been asked to help your company’s software development team implement a solution to securely share data between a sales application and a reports engine.
 The CEO has asked the development team to create a dashboard report using sales and compensation data.